Akshay Kumar: Personal life

-Relationships and family
+Relationships

-During late 90s, Kumar was in a relationship with actress Raveena Tandon.
-Although they were engaged, they later parted ways.
-Later from 1997 to 2000, Kumar was in a relationship with actress Shilpa Shetty.
+During late 1990s, Kumar was in a relationship with actress Raveena Tandon.
+Despite being engaged, they parted ways.
+In a 1998 interview with Rediff, Kumar had admitted to having been engaged to Tandon while also claiming that they had never married.
+In another interview with actor Simi Garewal on her chat show, Tandon accused Kumar of cheating and of improper behaviour.
+Now Kumar and Tandon are said to be sharing normal relations.

+Later from 1997 to 2000, Kumar was in another much talked after relationship with actress Shilpa Shetty, with whom also he had worked together in many films.
+Later it had led to an ugly break-up.
+This is said to have severely strained the relationship between Shetty and Raveena Tandon.
+Later, Shetty publicly accused Kumar of cheating on her.
+In an interview in 2000, Shetty is alleged to have said, "I never imagined that he could two-time me.
+There is no point blaming any other woman, it was entirely his fault."
+She is also said to have alleged that he dumped her for Twinkle Khanna, whom he later married.
+Kumar is said to have denied these allegations saying that Shetty should not have made such accusations.
+Now, Kumar and Shetty are said to have patched up the matter.

+Marriage and family

 Kumar met actress Twinkle Khanna, the daughter of actors Rajesh Khanna and Dimple Kapadia, during a photo session for Filmfare magazine.
 Kumar married Khanna on 17 January 2001.
 Together have a son (Aarav, born 2002) and a daughter (Nitara, born 2012).
 He is known as a protective father and keeps his children away from the media.
 He stated that he wants to "give them a normal childhood."
 Kumar often credits Khanna for his success.

-In 2009, while performing at a show for Levis at Lakme Fashion Week, Kumar asked Twinkle to unbutton his jeans.
+In 2009, while performing at a show for Levi's at Lakme Fashion Week, Kumar asked Twinkle to unbutton his jeans.
 This incident sparked a controversy which led to a police case being filed against them.

 Religion

 Kumar was initially religious, till 2017 being a practising Shaiva Hindu who regularly visited shrines and temples across the country, including the famed Vaishno Devi Mandir, while in 2018 he said "there is only one God" and was against bringing religion into politics, but in March 2020 he stated, "I don't believe in any religion.
 I only believe in being Indian".